 The 2017 Athletics Ontario Cross Country Championships will be held at Morrison Meadows in Bracebridge, Ontario.
+The event will take place on November 12, 2017 and is being hosted by the Muskoka Algonquin Runners.
 For more information on the meet please click here.

 2016 Athletics Canada Cross Country Championships

 Athletics Canada National Cross Country Championships took place Saturday, November 26, 2016, at Fort Henry in Kingston, ON.

 A classic cross-country favourite, conditions on the course were mild making for good race conditions, even the sun made an appearance.
 It was the start line snow that left athletes fighting for the best position.
 The conditions wouldn’t stop Team Ontario, who went on to sweep in the Team Championships category.